13 Out Of 15 Percentage

 Divide the numerator (13) by the denominator (15):

 We can round this decimal to a desired level of precision.
-For most practical purposes, rounding to two decimal places (0.87) is sufficient.
+Think about it: for most practical purposes, rounding to two decimal places (0.
+87) is sufficient.

 3. Convert to a Percentage: